Acts Online

 (i) issue the shares immediately; and

-(ii) cause the issued shares to be transferred to a third party, to be held in trust and later transferred to the subscribing party in accordance with a trust agreement.
+(ii) cause the issued shares to be transferred to a stakeholder, to be held in terms of a stakeholder agreement, and later transferred to the subscribing party in accordance with the stakeholder agreement.

-(6) Except to the extent that a trust agreement contemplated in subsection (5)(b) provides otherwise—
+(6) Except to the extent that a stakeholder agreement contemplated in subsection (5)(b) provides otherwise—

 (a) voting rights, and appraisal rights set out in section 164, associated with shares that have been issued but are held in trust may not be exercised;